-This year, every class has the opportunity to take part in some Forest School activities, run by Miss Smith.
-This is usually on a Wednesday afternoon.
+Every class has the opportunity to take part in some Forest School activities throughout the year.

 They have the chance to take part in a variety of outdoor activities, such as den building, making mud faces, leaf art, tool use, fire lighting and cooking on an open fire.
 In addition to this, we also have time to go into our fantastic new treehouse for story times and other games activities.
 We go out in all weathers, with the exception of high winds when it would be deemed dangerous to be in the forest area.